brynnacodes/order-pizza/README.md

   * Example input: user selects toppings and size
   * Example output: price = $(x-amount)

 * The program will will return a receipt with the cost, size, and toppings of a user's pizza
   * Example input: user selects toppings and size
   * Example output: program returns a receipt with the cost, size, and toppings of the user's pizza

-* The program will
+* The program will allow users to input a delivery address, which will appear on their receipt
   * Example input:
   * Example output: